Academic age: 17 years (period 2002-2018)

 Research and Awards in International institutes

-2005: Honorary Fellow at the Sir Alister Hardy Foundation for Ocean Science, Plymouth, UK
+2005: Honorary Fellow of the Sir Alister Hardy Foundation for Ocean Science (Marine Biological Association since April 2018), Plymouth, UK

 Dr Luigi Vezzulli was elected as Honorary Fellow by the Sir Alister Hardy Foundation for Ocean Science at the 28th Council Meeting in April 2005.
 The award was given in recognition of his work with the Foundation on WinCPR, a gridded database of plankton abundance in the North Sea compiled from monthly sampling by the Continuous Plankton Recorder (CPR) Survey (WinCPR is freely available at http://cpr.cscan.org/).
 WinCPR has been used by researchers and research institutes worldwide and has a wide range of potential applications including marine ecology, microbial oceanography, marine management, mathematics, modelling and statistical analysis.
-Recently WinCPR have been employed by Vezzulli et al (ISMEJ 2012, vol 6: pp 21-30) to investigate the relationship between Vibrio and plankton over a multidecadal scale showing that the genus Vibrio, including the human pathogen V. cholerae, has increased in prevalence in the last half a century in the coastal waters of the southern North Sea and that this increase is correlated significantly, during the same period, with warming sea surface temperature.
+Recently WinCPR have been employed by Vezzulli et al 2012 (ISMEJ, 6:21-30) and Vezzulli et al 2016 (Proc Natl Acad Sci USA 23;113(34):E5062-71) to investigate the relationship between Vibrio and plankton over a multidecadal scale showing that the genus Vibrio, including the human pathogen V. cholerae, has increased in prevalence in the last half a century in the coastal waters of the North Atlantic and North Sea and that this increase is correlated significantly, during the same period, with warming sea surface temperature.
 Supportive documentation regarding Luigi Vezzulli “Honorary Fellowship” award are attached to this application in scanned PDF format

-2011: Associated Researcher at the Sir Alister Hardy Foundation for Ocean Science, Plymouth, UK
+2011: Associated Researcher at the Sir Alister Hardy Foundation for Ocean Science (Marine Biological Association since April 2018), Plymouth, UK

 In 2011 Dr Vezzulli was awarded a SAHFOS Associated Researcher bursary in recognition of his work with the Foundation on ‘Global Scale Macroecology of Vibrio pathogens (GLOBALVIBRIO)’.This activity is focused on the global emerging threats to human health posed by environmental Vibrio pathogens, who are causing serious public-health concerns in many areas throughout the world, including Europe, and whose occurrence is expected to increase in the near future under the influence of climate and human-driven environmental changes.
 The general objective of this research activity is to study the macroecology of human pathogenic vibrios in the global aquatic environment using the CPR technology, including the relationship with plankton, which represents one of the main environmental reservoir for these bacteria.
 This study will produce new knowledge in the frame of the current emerging issue concerning the worldwide spread of outbreaks and epidemics of human illness associated to vibrios.